 Option 3: Buy miles from Turkish

-Turkish Miles & Smiles will sell you up to 50,000 miles in increments of 1,000 miles for 3 cents per mile.
+Turkish Miles & Smiles will sell you up to 50,000 miles for 3 cents per mile.
 These miles post instantly to your account, so this can be a way to top off your account for a valuable award.

 Option 4: Buy Citi ThankYou points